sestys/katacoda-scenarios/k8s-with-ansible/step5.md

 Create a playbook.yml file by running `touch playbook.yml`{{execute}}.
-Open the file in the editor and add the following:
+Open the file in the editor.
+If you cannot find the file, try to refresh the file tree.
+When the file is open, add the following:

 <pre class="file"
  data-filename="./playbook.yml"